Zsailer/nextgen-kernels-api/README.md

 ## Architecture

-This project introduces a **Client Manager** that manages a single shared kernel client per kernel:
+This project introduces a **shared kernel client** managed by the kernel manager itself:

 ```mermaid
 graph TB